mongodb/docs-app-services/source/includes/edge/atlas-ui-get-edge-server-list-details.rst

 To view the details for a specific Edge Server instance, click :guilabel:`View Details` for that Edge Server instance.
-Alternately, click the :guilabel:`App Logs` button to browse logs associated with the instance.
+Alternately, click :guilabel:`App Logs` to browse logs associated with the instance.